Polyanyanwu/pension-adviser-pp3/README.md

 The user stories that will guide the development of this application include:
 1. As a contributor in the pension industry in Nigeria I like to know the performance of each retirement savings account fund type for a fund manager (PFA) of my interest to enable me decide to change my fund type or the fund manager.
 2. As a citizen interested in the economic growth of Nigeria I like to know the pension industry performance over a given period and fund type.
+3. As a user of the application I like to view my previous enquiries.

 ### **Initial Design Concept**
 My intention is to guide the contributor in the pension industry in Nigeria to easily find out which PFAs are best performing in terms of returns on investment.
 This will be achieved by analysing the data that PenCom (the regulator of the industry) posted on its website.
 It is a simple design that would ask the user the PFA and fund of interest and reply with the performance of that PFA plus the industry performance.
 It will also produce which PFA has the best performance for a given fund.
 I intend to give the user the option to select the period of interest, that is starting year and ending year for the analysis.
 Since the data available is limited, the user will be guided on the years that are available.